jakebenn/vagrant-intellj-dev-machine/vagrant/chef/cookbooks/java-development/README.md

 * CentOS

-The following Opscode cookbooks are dependencies:
+The following cookbooks are dependencies:

 * java
 * tomcat_latest